josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 This hands-on lab is designed to provide exposure to many of Microsoft's transformative line of business applications built using Microsoft big data and advanced analytics.
 The goal is to show an end-to-end solution, leveraging many of these technologies, but not necessarily doing work in every component possible.

+AdventureWorks Travel (AWT) provides concierge services for business travelers.
+In an increasingly crowded market, they are always looking for ways to differentiate themselves, and provide added value to their corporate customers.

+They are looking to pilot a web app that their internal customer service agents can use to provide additional information useful to the traveler during the flight booking process.
+They want to enable their agents to enter in the flight information and produce a prediction as to whether the departing flight will encounter a 15-minute or longer delay, considering the weather forecasted for the departure hour.

+In this workshop, you will deploy a web app using Machine Learning (ML) to predict travel delays given flight delay data and weather conditions.
+Plan a bulk data import operation, followed by preparation, such as cleaning and manipulating the data for testing, and training your Machine Learning model.

 ## Overview

 AdventureWorks Travel (AWT) provides concierge services for business travelers.
 In an increasingly crowded market, they are always looking for ways to differentiate themselves, and provide added value to their corporate customers.